mem48/geocompr/main.md

 Zonal operations can dissolve the cells of one raster in accordance with the zones (categories) of another raster using an aggregation function (see above).

 ### Merging rasters
-Suppose we would like to compute the NDVI (see focal functions of the previous section), and additionally want to compute terrain attributes from elevation data for observations within a study area.
+Suppose we would like to compute the NDVI (see section \@ref(local-operations)), and additionally want to compute terrain attributes from elevation data for observations within a study area.
 Before such computations we would have to acquire airborne or remotely sensed information.
 The corresponding imagery is often divided into scenes covering a specific spatial extent.
 Frequently, a study area covers more than one scene.